 This doesn’t mean your staff lose their jobs!
 On the contrary!
 Many companies find their staff are more freed up to better deal with complex issues - maximising your return on salary spend.
 That leads onto my next point - the human handover.

 5. Human handover

 Human touch is not replaced with conversational AI, despite what some might say.

 If a lead is interacting with the engine and decides they’d rather speak with a human, they can do so - staff receive a notification they that need to jump into the conversation and can handle it from there.

 With the engine handling the bulk of simpler enquiries and engagements, staff have more time to better deal with the complex, more time consuming cases and ensure those leads and customers are delighted also.
 This is only good news for lead conversion and sales figures!

 6. Lead nurturing

 Not all leads will convert on their first interaction with your company, in fact few probably do.

-Luckily, conversational AI remember where a conversation left off, always uses the user’s first name and is available day and night, every day of the year to really nurture the relationship between the user and your brand over time.
+Luckily, a digital insurance broker will remember where a conversation left off, always uses the user’s first name and is available day and night, every day of the year to really nurture the relationship between the user and your brand over time.